trinly01/ZVWA/README.md

 ## Download

-While there are various versions of DVWA around, the only supported version is the latest source from the official GitHub repository.
+While there are various versions of VWA around, the only supported version is the latest source from the official GitHub repository.
 You can either clone it from the repo:

 ```
 git clone https://github.com/trinly01/ZVWA.git